politur.gob.do Listed by krybit Ransomware Group

 Why It Matters for You and Your Family

 When a government agency like POLITUR suffers a breach, the ripple effects reach far beyond official business.
 Your name, address, phone number, or travel records may have been stored in tourism-related reports, complaint files, or licensing databases.
-If any of that information is now public, identity thieves, stalkers, or scammers can use it to target you or your family.
+If any of that information may now be public, identity thieves, stalkers, or scammers can use it to target you or your family.
 Children’s information linked to family travel or parental employment can also surface, creating long-term privacy and safety risks that ordinary families must now manage.

 The Doxxing and Identity-Chain Implications